davidkane9/creditr/TO-DO.md

 where x is a data frame that looks like the result after add.dates() and add.conventions. name is a character like "CS10".
 Indeed, should be the same character string as the calling function.
 And the ... includes whatever other arguments you need to pass in."

 * Fix call.ISDA so that, instead of taking in a huge data frame and an "i" for the row number, it just takes in a data frame with a single row.
 Isn't that obviously better?
 It is the job of the function which calls call.ISDA to pass in the right row each time.
 ========================================================
 * Make spread and upfront similar format as CS10 which take dataframe and return vectors.

 * Fix the hard coded expiries problem in upfront.

-* Add your names as authors of the package and of CDS.Rnw.

 * Make build.rates() a separate function from get.rates.
 Its sole purpose is to generate rates dataframe. build.rates() should consist of download.markit() and download.FRED().